 Hybrid Softshells

-Although there are three types of softshells listed above, the two main categories are stretch-woven and membrane softshells.
-Laminated softshells and hybrid fall under the membrane category, whereas lightweight stretch-woven softshells remain in the stretch-woven category.
+Although we’ve discussed three types of softshells, the two main categories are stretch-woven and membrane softshells.
+Laminated softshells and hybrids fall under the membrane category, whereas lightweight stretch-woven softshells remain in the stretch-woven category.

-Membrane softshells are more robust than lightweight stretch-woven softshells and will be more appealing for those more concerned about weather protection rather than breathability.
-A membrane softshell is ideal for people who spend a lot of time outside in wet weather where a water protection is a must.
+Membrane softshells are more robust than lightweight stretch-woven softshells and will be more appealing for those concerned with weather protection rather than breathability.
+A membrane softshell is ideal for people who spend a lot of time outside in wet weather where water protection is an absolute must.

 • Schoeller